-"Yes, and that is a choice no one can take from you the right to choose your own attitude.
+"Yes, and that is a choice no one can take from you-the right to choose your own attitude.
 Victor Frankl, author of Man's Search for Meaning and a holocaust survivor, calls this choice the last of the human freedoms.
 Nobody can put you down unless you allow it.
 If you feel put down, that is your choice.
-Other choices of how to feel, however, are available to you."
+Other choices of how to feel, however, are available to you.
+This is what Selye meant when he said it is not what happens to you that hurts you, but how you take it."